LucaCanali/sparkMeasure/docs/Flight_recorder_mode_FileSink.md

-# SparkMeasure in Flight Recorder mode with file output
+# SparkMeasure Flight Recorder - File Sink

 Use sparkMeasure in flight recording mode to instrument Spark applications without touching their code.
 Flight recorder mode attaches a Spark Listener to the Spark Context, which takes care of